 Done and done.

-Wrap up the rest of the phrase and toss in a treat bag for your Valentine.
-A little love puzzle?
-Or, if you want to SHOW the message to your loves, use the printable card.
+Wrap up the rest of the phrase and toss in a treat bag for your Valentine — they can solve what the little bag of letters spells out, like little love puzzle?
+Or, if you want to SHOW the message to your loves, use the printable card, and use glue dots or double-sided tape or regular tape rolls to hold the chocolates in place on the card (download link above).